-From May 1 - October 31 there is a $10 permit fee and additional $7/night per person camping fee payable upon permit issuance at a backcountry permit office.
+From May 1 through October 31, there is a $10 permit fee and additional $7/night per person camping fee payable upon permit issuance at a wilderness permit office.
 Due to program fee requirements, there are no child or national land recreation pass discounts available.
-Winter backcountry camping permits (November 1 - April 30) are free.
+Winter wilderness camping permits (November 1 - April 30) are free.

 Wilderness permits may be available the day before or day of a desired trip start date.
 Approximately 30% of all sites in a campground are set aside for walk-in campers.
 However, that does not mean those sites will be available at all times.
 Backpackers on longer trips (4 or more nights) may take walk-in sites well in advance.
 Arrive early the day before your intended trip start date for the best campsite availability.
 No reservation fees are charged for walk-in permits, only the $7 / night / person camping fee is charged.
 Permits will not be issued after 4:30 pm at any location.
 What's available tonight?
 The dates are listed in green at the top of the chart.
 The numbers below indicate how many sites are available for a "walk-in" permit.
 Check the date at the top to make sure the chart is current.